w00d33/w00d33.github.io/README.md

 **Notes**
 - Windows does not reliably record logoffs, also look for 4647 -> user initiated logoff for interactive logons
 - Logon events are not recorded when backdoors, remote exploits, or similar malicous means are used to access a system
-- Important

 **Logon Types**
 2: Logon via console (keyboard, server KVM, or virtual client)
 3: Network logon (SMB and some RDP connections)
-4: Batch Logon -- Often used bt Scheduled tasks
+4: Batch Logon -- Often used by Scheduled tasks
 5: Windows Service Logon
 7: Credentials used to lock or unlock screen; RDP session reconnect
 8: Network logon sending credentials in cleartext